SkjalgN/PerformanceEngineering/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Course based on simulations and optimizing codelogic.
-There are four different projects.
+There are four different projects:

 *Containership
 *Chess algorithm